ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 #### 2.3.1 Peak-finding algorithms are unpredictable

 Peak-finding algorithms are notoriously unstable, often requiring tuning to work on a case-by-case basis [Ref needed], which defies the point to trying to automate the task of finding frame edges.
-For instance, the values for the peak prominence and background estimation will almost certainly need to be adjusted if a large diffraction spike is present in the data (see an example in Fig. 3).
+For instance, the values for the peak prominence and background estimation will almost certainly need to be adjusted if a large diffraction spike is present in the data.

 #### 2.3.2 Peak-finding requires enough signal-to-noise